Sustainable Development Goals in times of coronavirus

 Impact of COVID on the world

-Due to the restrictions made by governments all around the world many industries have struggled to maintain their activities and employees.
-Global GDP is expected to contract by 5.2 per cent in 2020.
-The largest contraction in economic activity since the Great Depression, and far worse than the 2008-2009 global financial crisis.
+Due to the restrictions made by governments worldwide, many industries have struggled to maintain their activities and employees.
+Global GDP is expected to contract by 5.2 percent in 2020.
+The most significant contraction in economic activity since the Great Depression and far worse than the 2008-2009 global financial crisis.

 SDGs in crisis?

-With 70 countries haltering childhood vaccination programs, SDG 3 (Good Health and Wellbeing) is one of the most impacted ones.
-Many places halted or interrupted health services for cancer patients, or other non-COVID-19 infectious diseases.
+When confronted with news like that, it is easy to think that all hope is lost and we are en route to a significant deterioration.
+With 70 countries haltering childhood vaccination programs, SDG 3 – Good Health and Wellbeing is among the most impacted.
+Many places halted or interrupted health services for cancer patients or other non-COVID-19 infectious diseases.

-The pandemic has also impacted the SDG 4, Quality Education.
-Mostly since schools and all educational institutions have closed.
+The pandemic has also impacted SDG 4 – Quality Education.
 School closures have affected over 90 percent of the world’s student population—1.6 billion children and youth have switched to online learning, making it difficult to continue providing proper education as not all have the means to pursue it.

-Although COVID 19 had several negative impacts on the SDGs, it also had positive impacts on some such as Climate Change (SDG 13), Life below Water (SDG14) and Life on Land (SDG 15).
-Since many factories stopped and many people left their cars at home, pollution rates dropped highly.
+Although COVID-19 had several negative impacts on the SDGs, it also had positive impacts on some, such as Climate Change (SDG 13), Life below Water (SDG 14), and Life on Land (SDG 15).
+Since many factories stopped and people left their cars at home, pollution rates dropped significantly.
 This had a positive impact on the progress of the SDGs mentioned before.

-What are your thoughts on this subject, and do you think the world will be able to get together and overcome this pandemic to finally achieve all SDGs by 2030?
+What are your thoughts on this subject, and do you think the world will finally get together and overcome this pandemic to achieve all SDGs by 2030?

 References: